Coomera Connector (Stage 1), Coomera to Nerang

-The Stage 1 section of the Coomera Connector between Coomera and Nerang has been identified as the priority section to be built first.
+The Stage 1 section of the Coomera Connector between Coomera and Nerang is around 16km and has been identified as the priority section to be built first.

 By constructing additional crossings of the Coomera and Nerang rivers, Stage 1 of the Coomera Connector will reduce pressure on the M1 by providing an alternative route for the growing communities and commercial hubs of Helensvale and Coomera.

-The corridor is wide enough for an ultimate 6-lane motorway.
-The 16km Stage 1 route will generally be built to 4 lanes to meet medium-term traffic needs, with Stage 1 Central being built to 6 lanes.
+The corridor is wide enough for an ultimate 6-lane motorway and while the Stage 1 route will generally be built to 4 lanes to meet medium-term traffic needs, the Central package will be built to 6 lanes.
 Key major structures will be future-proofed to 6 lanes, to help minimise future construction impacts to adjacent residents and the travelling public.

 Benefits